fdegrave/odoo-tools/fsm/README.md

         def toto(self):
             ...

-If any transition condition is satisfied, the state transition is triggered (and no other transition condition is checked afterwards -- meaning the first condition verified determines the next state to reach).
+If any transition condition is satisfied, the state transition is triggered (and no other transition condition is checked afterwards -- meaning the first condition verified determines the next state).

-Once a new state is (automatically) reached, the field "state" is updated to reflect this change and the method named `fsm_action_[new_state]` as well as all the methods decorated with the "action" decorator with the argument `('[new_state]')` are called.
+Once a new state is (automatically) reached, the field "state" is updated to reflect this change (no need to write the "state" field explicitely) and the method named `fsm_action_[new_state]` as well as all the methods decorated with the "action" decorator with the argument `('[new_state]')` are executed.
 For example, both the following methods are called once the 'open' state is reached:

     def fsm_action_open(self):
         ...